-Let’s face it.
-Playtime changes when our kids become tweens and teens.
+Let’s face it activities for teens aren’t the same as when they were kids.
+The reality is that “playtime” changes when our kids become tweens and teens.

 Gone are the days of playground dates and exciting afternoons spent building with lincoln logs and magnetic blocks.

 But the days of play aren’t gone.
 They have just changed.